Poweezy/royalties-database/service-worker-cleanup-guide.md

 2. Checking for messages like:
    - "Service Worker: Activating..."
    - "Service Worker: Caching files"
-3. Verify no audit-dashboard related errors appear
+3. Verify no legacy component related errors appear
 4. Verify all sections in the sidebar load correctly

 ## Troubleshooting Persistent Issues